-This brochure describes the benefits of Geisinger Health Plan under our contract (CS 2911) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
-Customer service may be reached at 800-447-4000 or through our website: www.thehealthplan.com/federal.
+This brochure describes the benefits of Geisinger Health Plan under contract (CS 2911) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
+Customer service may be reached at 844-863-6850 or through our website: www.thehealthplan.com/federal.
 The address for Geisinger Health Plan is:

-Geisinger Health Plan, 100 North Academy Avenue, Danville, PA 17822-3220
+100 North Academy Avenue

+Danville, PA 17822-3220